jishnu7/Indic-Keyboard-Prime/README.md

 - [ ] Manipuri
 - [ ] Try to increase width of keys in Inscript layout
 - [ ] Fix Tamil-99 (add character replacement)

+## Credits / Thanks
+This project uses code from `jquery.ime` project of Wikimedia and some of the layouts are ported from there.

+Thanks [Chakravarthy Ashok](https://plus.google.com/115394773447303504309) for the help on Telugu KaChaTaThaPa layout